GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/other/packs/GMODISM/Gmodism_mega_dupe_pack/info.md

 More instruction will be presented when the video for the release is out.

-Where to put Adv.Dupe2 files: https://youtu.be/FyRE3aYBMiU
+Where to put Adv.Dupe2 files: [YouTube - Garry's Mod: How to install E2 & Advanced Duplicator 2 Files [.txt]](https://www.youtube.com/watch?v=FyRE3aYBMiU)
-Get The Addons I Use: https://youtu.be/ppAB66Un_Ow
+Get The Addons I Use: [YouTube - Garry's Mod Addon Collection for ACF and Wiremod Builders (Steam Workshop)](https://www.youtube.com/watch?v=ppAB66Un_Ow)